rpochet/apcupsd-mqtt/README.md

-# apcupsd-mqtt
+# APCUPSD to MQTT

-Post APCUPSD ups data to MQTT Brokers.
-Home-Assistant
+- Publish APCUPSD data to MQTT
+- Home Assistant integration with auto-discovery